gatsbyjs/gatsby/docs/blog/2019-11-19-gatsby-brings-speed-to-mediacurrent-com/index.md

 Along the way, we reviewed static generators that could solve some of the complexity problems and we liked the performance and security benefits Jekyll offered.
 At the time of our review, we expected to see more Jekyll/Drupal integrations in the wild than we found.
 Drupal could _simply_ publish content as markdown files that Jekyll could then consume.
 We did several POC’s and liked the overall approach.
 At first, Jekyll looked great, but it wasn’t long before Jekyll turned into “Mr. Hyde."

 For small blogging sites where content structure is simple and doesn’t require a myriad of 3rd party integrations, Jekyll shines.
-But when used as a static frontend for our Drupal 8 website, it soon became apparent that Jekyll wasn’t the best fit.
+But when used as a static front-end for our Drupal 8 website, it soon became apparent that Jekyll wasn’t the best fit.
 We typically make daily content updates through our Drupal CMS which required Jekyll’s markdown files to constantly be updated with new content via source control.
 This added to the operational load of maintaining the site because there were often Git merge conflicts that had to be resolved.

 ## Why Gatsby